baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/CustomFonts.md

     ![MyDemoApp-NewFolder](images/Label/MyDemoApp.UnicodeHTML.png)

-## Embedded Resource custom fonts with Xamarin.Forms text elements + EmbeddedResourceFontEffect
+## Embedded Resource custom fonts with Xamarin.Forms text elements and EmbeddedResourceFontEffect

 This section assumes you've added your custom font to your Shared Code project, as described in [Adding your custom font as an Embedded Resource](#Adding-your-custom-font-as-an-embedded-Resource), above.